Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Enneagram type 5, the Investigator or Observer tends to be analytical, cerebral, and introspective.
 They are driven by a desire to understand the world around them and gather information, often at the expense of social interaction and emotional expression.

-In a relationship, type 5s may struggle with expressing their emotions and communicating their needs to their partner.
+In a relationship, **type 5s may struggle with expressing their emotions and communicating their needs to their partner**.
 They may need a lot of time and space to recharge and pursue their intellectual interests, which can be challenging for their partner to understand and accept.

 Type 5s can also be prone to overthinking and analysis paralysis, leading to indecisiveness and inaction.
 This can cause frustration for their partner, who may feel they need to take an active role in the relationship or make decisions.